Navigating the DOT SAP Evaluation Process

 The Role of a Substance Abuse Professional

-Offering follow-up testing plans to ensure ongoing compliance
+Offer follow-up testing plans to ensure ongoing compliance.

 SAPs work independently from employers and testing facilities to maintain objectivity and confidentiality.